Rounding out the Company’s mineral property portfolio is a large, stable of exploration-stage properties; principally in Santa Cruz.

 - Brecha Valentina: A rhyolite dome complex located 5 km SE of Cap Oeste, with abundant phreatomagmatic breccias.
 Barrick drilled 11 diamond holes during 2007, intersecting wide zones of low grade gold mineralization, including:

 - BVA-002-D, 12.5m at 2.38 ppm Au and 12.1 ppm Ag from 26.0 m

 - BVA-007-D, 26.0 m at 0.86 ppm Au and 7.1 ppm Ag from 54.0 m

-- El Valle: Located 3.3 km east of Cap Oeste, El Valle hosts an extensive hydrothermal eruption breccia system with pervasive gold-silver mineralisation and exceptionally high pathfinder elements such as As-Hg-Sb-Tl.
-Initial exploration at the prospect has not been able to locate the feeder to this hydrothermal vent, but has identified a subvolcanic trachyte dome of the same series as occurs at Cap Oeste and Don Pancho.
+- El Valle: Located 3.3 km east of Cap Oeste, El Valle hosts an extensive hydrothermal eruption breccia system with pervasive gold-silver mineralization and exceptionally high pathfinder elements such as As-Hg-Sb-Tl.
+Initial exploration at the prospect has not been able to locate the feeder to this hydrothermal vent but has identified a subvolcanic trachyte dome of the same series as occurs at Cap Oeste and Don Pancho.
 Best results include:

 - TR-035-VLE, 47.0 m at 0.64 ppm Au and 5.0 ppm Ag